-The Tax on Wall Street Speculation Act of 2021
+The Tax on Wall Street Speculation Act of 2023

 The Tax on Wall Street Speculation Act would impose a tax of a fraction of a percent on trades of stocks, bonds, and derivatives.
-This Wall Street speculation tax, also known as a financial transaction tax, will raise up to \$2.4 trillion in revenue over the next decade from wealthy investors that can be used to make public colleges and universities tuition free and debt free.
-It will also reduce speculation and high-frequency trading that is destabilizing financial markets.
-During the financial crisis, Wall Street received the largest taxpayer bailout in the history of the world.
-Over the past year, Wall Street has seen its wealth skyrocket during the pandemic, even as millions of Americans lost their jobs and struggle to put food on the table.
-Now it is Wall Street's turn to rebuild the disappearing middle class and support the economic recovery.
+This Wall Street speculation tax, also known as a financial transaction tax, will raise up to \$2.4 trillion in revenue over the next decade from wealthy investors that can be used to make public colleges and universities tuition and debt free.
+It will also reduce speculation and high-frequency trading that destabilizes financial markets.

+During the 2008 financial crisis, Wall Street received the largest taxpayer bailout in history.
+On the heels of this bailout, Wall Street's wealth skyrocketed during the pandemic, even as millions of Americans lost their jobs and struggled to put food on the table.
+Now it is Wall Street's turn to rebuild the disappearing middle class and support the economic recovery of working people.

 This bill targets Wall Street investment houses, hedge funds, and other speculators.
-For the rare household of modest means that trades directly or through a broker, this legislation would provide an income tax credit to fully offset the speculation fee.
+To fully protect households of modest means, this legislation would provide an income tax credit to fully offset the speculation fee, even when paid only indirectly.